wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 with `Arguments = [subscription|id, timestamp|string]` where

-* `subscription` is the subscription id to retrieve event history for
+* `subscription` is the subscription id for which to retrieve event history
-* `timestamp` indicates the UTC timestamp since when to retrieve the events in the ISO-8601 format `yyyy-MM-ddThh:mm:ss:SSSZ` (e.g. `"2013-12-21T13:43:11:000Z"`)
+* `timestamp` is a RFC3339-formatted timestamp string, demarcating the UTC time from which to start retrieving the event history.
+The format is `yyyy-MM-ddThh:mm:ss.SSSZ` (e.g. `"2013-12-21T13:43:11.000Z"`).

 or by calling